otrv4/otrv4/otrv4.md

 ```

 OTRv4 supports the majority of the TLV record types from OTRv3.
 The ones not
-supported stated as so.
+supported are stated as so.
 They are:

 ```
 Type 0: Padding